zoeyg/public-write-ups/hack-the-box/quick.md

 #### ticket.php

-We can make a ticket with an idea that we can later search.
+We can make a ticket with an ID that we can later search.
 The ticket ID is TKT-####

 #### search.php